RESEARCH STARTER

 Overview

 In metals, corrosion results from prolonged exposure to a combination of moisture, oxygen, and other environmental irritants.
 Beyond these variables, metal also corrodes because of surface processes marked by electrochemical changes that accelerate the development of corrosion damage.
-One such electrochemical process is known as galvanic action, which occurs when two different metals, positioned in prolonged, close contact with one another, generate low levels of electrical current, causing the continuous erosion of the structure's physical integrity.
-Galvanic corrosion can also occur in crevices and cracks that form in a metal material's surface.
-Corrosion cost the United States about $449 billion in 2023, according to an industrial services company.
-The economic impact of this much money on the country was about the same as the loss of a large company such as Walmart or Meta.
+One such electrochemical process is known as galvanic action, which occurs when two different metals, positioned in prolonged, close contact with one another, generate low levels of electrical current, causing the continuous erosion of the structure’s physical integrity.
+Crevices and cracks that form in a metal material’s surface can promote a form of localized attack known as crevice corrosion.
+Corrosion imposes hundreds of billions of dollars in annual costs on the United States through maintenance, repair, replacement, and infrastructure degradation.

-There are many other specific subtypes of corrosion, including uniform, localized, selective, wide-pitting, intergranular, transgranular, exfoliation, and interfacial corrosion.
-Uniform corrosion is defined as a corrosive chemical reaction that begins on a material's surface and extends across that surface in an even (uniform) manner.
-Localized corrosion, by contrast, affects only the base layers or the material, or certain isolated areas on the material's surface.
+There are many other specific subtypes of corrosion, including uniform, localized, selective, pitting, intergranular, transgranular, exfoliation, and waterline corrosion.
+Uniform corrosion is defined as a corrosive chemical reaction that begins on a material’s surface and extends across that surface in an even (uniform) manner.
+Localized corrosion, by contrast, affects only the base layers of the material or certain isolated areas on the material’s surface.
 Selective corrosion is similar to localized corrosion, except that it affects only certain specific structural components of a given material.
-Wide-pitting corrosion damage features broad pits, informally known as scars, which form on a material's surface.
-Intergranular and transgranular corrosion are rare types of corrosion damage, in that they affect the interior layers of a material rather than its surface.
+Pitting corrosion is characterized by the formation of pits on a material’s surface.
+Intergranular and transgranular corrosion are types of corrosion damage that affect the interior layers of a material rather than its surface.
 Exfoliation corrosion is a type of damage that results in the differing layers of a material becoming physically separated, and it usually affects irregular or misshapen objects.
-Finally, interfacial corrosion is a form of corrosion damage that occurs in marine environments, at the point where the water meets the air.
+Finally, waterline corrosion is a form of corrosion damage that can occur in marine environments, particularly in splash zones and tidal zones where materials are exposed to both water and air.

 While corrosion is irreversible, its progress can be slowed or even stopped altogether with the proper techniques.
 In industrial environments, corrosion prevention and management typically take one or more of six main forms, including modifications to the environment, the selection of materials with inherent corrosion resistance properties, electrochemical protection, and the application of corrosion inhibitors and/or coating and plating compounds that protect the material from the damaging effects of moisture, oxygen, and harsh chemicals.
 Key prevention principles include removing the material from the corrosive environment, or altering the environment to be less corrosive.
 For example, storing a metal drum outdoors will make it more prone to corrosion from rain exposure.
 Moving the metal drum indoors, where it will remain dry, can prevent it from developing rust and other forms of corrosion damage.
 Similarly, hard water contains alkaline agents that can corrode metal.
 Adding softening agents to the water will make it less corrosive, thus reducing the likelihood of the immersed metal suffering corrosion damage.

 Protective coatings, such as urethane, acrylic, and epoxy polymer coatings, can be applied to metal surfaces to increase their ability to resist corrosive agents.
+Some self-healing coatings are designed to release corrosion inhibitors or repair small coating defects when damage occurs.
 This strategy is commonly used in industrial material handling applications, such as oil and gas pipelines or storage drums.
-A technique known as plating, which involves the application of a metallic coating, can also be used to similar ends.
+A technique known as plating, which involves the application of a metallic coating, can also be used to improve corrosion resistance.

 Bibliography